This creamy chestnut pasta is a delicious and Italian-inspired dinner idea, perfect for fall and winter.

 chestnut pesto sauce

-Now add the spaghetti to the pan and stir well.
 Add chopped parsley and finish cooking the pasta until creamy and al dente.
 If the sauce is too thick, add more pasta water.

 spaghetti in the pan with the sauce

-Portion into serving plates, sprinkle with parsley, serve and eat immediately.
+Portion into serving plates, sprinkle with parsley, serve, and eat immediately.

 Tips